 • Experiment with making it a bit spicy by adding a few dashes of hot sauce.

-How to serve this Recipe for Tartar Sauce
+How To Serve This Recipe For Tartar Sauce

-While we typically associate tartar sauce with fried fish, it’s actually a pretty versatile sauce if you open your mind to the possibilities.
+While we typically associate tartar sauce only with fried fish, it’s actually a pretty versatile condiment if you open your mind to the possibilities.
 Think about the ingredients – mayo, herbs, pickles, capers – and what other types of dishes those ingredients might pair with.
 Some ideas to get you started:

 Storing Homemade Tartar Sauce